Hunter Renfrow Player Prop Bets for NFL Week 18 | Las Vegas vs. Los Angeles 1/9/2022

 Season Stats

-- So far this season, 20.8% of the 591 passes thrown by his team have gone Renfrow's way.

-- Renfrow has seen the ball thrown his way 21 times in the red zone this season, 30.4% of his team's 69 red zone pass attempts.

-- The Raiders, who rank 18th in the NFL in points scored, have attempted a pass 60.9% of the time while running the ball 39.1% of the time.
+- The Raiders, who rank 18th in the NFL in points scored, have dropped back to pass 60.9% of the time while opting for the ground attack 39.1% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Renfrow's matchup with the Chargers.